securitybunker/databunker.org/content/doc/start/_index.md

 ## Step 1: Starting the Databunker container
 The easiest way to start using Databunker is by running it as a Docker container.
 Once the container is running, Databunker opens port 3000 and listens for incoming requests.

-Use the following command to launch Databunker with a ``DEMO`` root access key, ideal for local testing and development:
+To launch Databunker with a ``DEMO`` root access key, ideal for local testing and development, use the following command:

 ```
 docker run -p 3000:3000 -d --rm --name databunker securitybunker/databunker demo